-Following our previous article explaining the language-learning method of reading foreign-language books in their original version, we’re listing—as promised—our recommendations of the best foreign-language books to read.
+Following our previous article explaining the benefits of reading foreign-language books in their original version, we’ve read your comments and we heard you.
+As promised, here are some of our recommendations of the best foreign-language books to read.

 Recommended Reading for Learners of French, Spanish, and German